jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 The hierarchical evaluation in matrix filtering allows a user to easily toggle whole set of block/allow permissions by just blacklisting or whitelisting a single node.
 For instance, whitelisting (or blacklisting) the "all" node allows to turn all graylisted descendant nodes into allow (or block) mode.

-Note that matrix filtering is used to evaluate more than whether net requests are to be allowed or blocked: it is also used to evaluate:
+Note that matrix filtering is used to evaluate more than just whether net requests are to be allowed or blocked.
+It is also used to evaluate:

 - Whether javascript execution should be blocked
 - Whether cookies should be stripped from outgoing HTTP headers